hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 all_v2 = store.load_all(version="v0.0.2")
 ```

-That is useful for evals, replay, and debugging.
-If an output changed between
+Pinning to a specific version like this is useful for evals and debugging.
+If an
-two runs, the prompt version becomes part of the evidence.
+output changed between two runs, then the prompt version becomes part of the evidence.

 ## The release pointer

-The small file that makes the runtime story work is `current.json`:
+The small file that makes the runtime story work is `current.json`.
+See below:

 ```json
 {